agp-ka32/LayoutGMN-pytorch/README.md

 The naming of each of the files is self-explanatory.

 ## Credits
-This Pytroch implementation of the code has been built on top of the Tensorflow **[Colab implementation](https://colab.research.google.com/github/deepmind/deepmind_research/blob/master/graph_matching_networks/graph_matching_networks.ipynb)** by DeepMind Research.
+This Pytroch implementation of the code has been .

 ## Citation
 If you find our work useful in your research, please consider citing: